Stablecoins are some of the most highly traded coins on the market. In some weeks, Tether outpaces Bitcoin in trading volume.

 Commodity-backed stablecoins also facilitate investments in assets that may otherwise be out of reach locally.
 For instance, in many regions, obtaining a gold bar and finding a secure storage location is complex and expensive.
 Gold is seen as a hedge against stock market volatility.
 Precious metal-backed stablecoins are introducing this concept of ownership to the world of cryptocurrency.

-Considering most stables are backed to another asset, algorithmic coins go against the grain; they aren’t backed at all.
+Considering most stables are backed by another asset, algorithmic coins go against the grain; they aren’t backed at all.

 Stablecoins fill a void in cryptocurrency that some of the major coins have a difficult time fulfilling.
 Some of the many reasons why stablecoins are important include: